Balancing pH and Total Alkalinity (TA) might seem difficult if you're doing it for the first time.

 The most common problem is high pH and TA levels in pool or spa water.
-If you maintain the correct levels of pH and TA in your swimming pool, having low pH and alkalinity levels is not common and can only be caused when any form of strong acid like muriatic (hydrochloric) acid or sulfuric acid are added into the pool or spa water.
+If you maintain the correct levels of pH and TA in your swimming pool, having low pH and alkalinity levels is not common and can only be caused when any form of a strong acid like muriatic (hydrochloric) acid or sulfuric acid is added into the pool or spa water.

-Before we go further, I guess you would want to know causes of high pH and alkalinity in your water so that you won't fight high levels of pH and TA next time.
+Before we go further, I guess you would want to know the causes of high pH and alkalinity in your water so that you won't fight high levels of pH and TA next time.

 Causes of High pH in a Swimming Pool